chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch (compiled).md

 - "Wait!!"
 	- Raya swaps out the herbs in Boun's basket (which were actually padipepper) with a whole head of actual lemongrass from her satchel
 	- Boun: "The colour's different."
-	- Raya covers up: "These ones are fresher, they just grow like that."
+	- Raya lies: "These ones are fresher, they just grow like that."
 - Boun takes the actual lemongrass, expertly slices them up, and scatters it into the steamboat
 - "It's about the theatrics, the customers love the theatrics!"
 	- Boun takes a test scoop — he dramatically falls to his knees in awe